 Recently, someone said to me, and I paraphrase, “I don’t want to see some guy’s hairy butt or some lady’s wrinkly skin.”
 His objectifying remarks aside, nudists aren’t interested in staring at people.
-This may be hard to believe, in a world of strip clubs and porn, but it’s precisely this hypersexualized media that has conditioned us to become aroused when we think of skin.
+This may be hard to believe in a world of strip clubs and porn sites, but it’s precisely this hypersexualized media that has conditioned us to become aroused when we think of skin.
 Seeing people naked on a regular basis gets old fast.
-There is a reason it’s called a “strip tease,” a reason the girls walk out slowly and dance around a pole, before slowly removing their costumes.
-Now imagine going to a place with naked toddlers running around, all your grandparents who are in the buff, and a young couple in their twenties, and picture them doing normal, everyday activities: playing volleyball, drinking a martini, reading the latest Stephen King novel.
+There is a reason it’s called a “striptease,” a reason the girls walk out slowly and dance around a pole before slowly removing their costumes.
+Now imagine going to a place with naked toddlers running around, all your grandparents who are also in the buff, and a young couple in their twenties, and picture them doing normal, everyday activities: playing volleyball, drinking a martini, reading the latest Stephen King novel.
 Sexy, this is not!

 6. It’s all about the sex!

-If nudism was about getting turned on, naturist vacation resorts would not exist.
+If nudism were about getting turned on, naturist vacation resorts would not exist.
 People don’t spend their weekends ogling strippers.
 And again, crowds of naked people simply are not sexy.
 If sex is what we were after, we could join other groups reserved for that purpose.
-By humanizing the unclad body, we learn to see women and men as people, and not as a collection of parts.
-We excise the impulsive, animalistic urges that comes from ogling the flesh, lessening the propensity for rape and harassment.
-I have known many women who have said they felt safer at a nudist venue that at the bar or in a nightclub.
+By humanizing the unclad body, we learn to see women and men as people, not as a collection of parts.
+We excise the impulsive, animalistic urges that come from ogling the flesh, lessening the propensity for rape and harassment.
+I have known many women who have said they felt safer at a nudist venue than in a bar or nightclub.
 Which leads to . . .

 7. We belong to a weird, anti-sex cult.

 Some critics take the opposite tack and accuse us of being anti-sex.
 Since we don’t start drooling at the sight of a nipple, we must belong to a sect of monks, disavowing carnal pleasures altogether.
 Again, this is simply not true.
 Nudists enjoy sex!
 And we enjoy it a lot!
-The difference between me and your average heterosexual textile male is this: I don’t immediately think about taking a girl to bed just because she is naked.
-Before I was married, the thought might cross my mind eventually, but it happened more often after getting to know her as a person.
-I spent two days with a young, pretty girl my age, playing volleyball, tennis, scrabble, and just talking books, and we had an amazing time.
+The difference between your average heterosexual textile male and me is this: I don’t immediately think about taking a girl to bed just because she is naked.
+Before I was married, the thought might have crossed my mind eventually, but it happened more often after getting to know the girl as a person.
+I spent two days with a pretty girl my age, playing volleyball, tennis, scrabble, and just talking books, and we had an amazing time.
 But no sex.
 Why?
-Because I only knew her for a couple of days, and we both kept to a higher moral standard.
+Because I only knew her for a couple of days and we both kept to a higher moral standard.